CityOfZion/neon-wallet-db/README.md

 ### Transaction History

-This is important because APIs on current block explorers such as antchain.org only provide information about unspent transactions associated with an address.
+Current block explorers such as [antchain.org](http://antchain.org) and the current Node APIs only provide information about *unspent transactions* associated with an address.
+To claim GAS, light wallets need access to more than just unspent transactions!

 Use `https://neo.herokuapp.com/transaction_history/{address}` to get full transaction history for an address: